- About Us

 For instructions on how to register as a returning student, please see the Returning Student Registration webpage.

-Students may enroll in up to three Advanced College Credit courses per semester.
-Under NO circumstances may a student enroll in more than eleven (11) credit hours in a semester.
+Students may enroll in up to 18 credit hours of Advanced College Credit courses per semester.

 Students are allowed to withdraw or drop classes during the current semester by the published course drop deadline that is published each semester online on the 1818 ACC Event Calendar.

 Only in extraordinary circumstances can a student drop be considered after the published deadlines have passed.
 Reasons may include student medical leave from the high school or student passes away during semester.
 Only the high school can petition the 1818 ACC Program for a course drop for a student.

 - Submit a letter with an brief explanation of the extraordinary circumstance that includes a request for the student to be dropped.

 - Medical Drops should include a doctor's note stating that the condition would create an undue burden for the student to complete the tasks required to complete the course.

 The Course Drop process can is outlined for high schools on the Course Drop Requests webpage in the High School section of the website.

 Students should review the Dropping Courses webpage in the student section for specific information on how to request a course drop.